kubernetes/website/content/en/docs/tasks/debug-application-cluster/resource-metrics-pipeline.md

 {{% capture overview %}}

-Starting from Kubernetes 1.8, resource usage metrics, such as container CPU and memory usage, are available in Kubernetes through the Metrics API.
+Resource usage metrics, such as container CPU and memory usage, are available in Kubernetes through the Metrics API.
 These metrics can be either accessed directly by user, for example by using `kubectl top` command, or used by a controller in the cluster, e.g.
 Horizontal Pod Autoscaler, to make decisions.